We found 23 genetics specialists near Waltham, MA.

 Clinical interests: Genetic Issues

-Dr. Susan Pauker specializes in pediatric genetics.
-Patient reviews placed her at an average of 4.0 stars out of 5.
-She has a special interest in marfan syndrome.
-Dr. Pauker is in-network for several insurance carriers, including Neighborhood Health Plan, Blue Cross/Blue Shield, and Cigna.
-Dr. Pauker is a graduate of Tufts University School of Medicine.
-For her professional training, Dr. Pauker completed a residency program at Massachusetts General Hospital.
-Her distinctions include: Jonas Salk Memorial Award; March Of Dimes; Emmy Award; National Academy Of Arts And Sciences; and Franklin D Roosevelt Award; March Of Dimes.
-In addition to English, Dr. Pauker (or staff) speaks Sign Language.
+Dr. Susan Pauker sees patients in Boston, MA and Watertown, MA.
+Her medical specialty is pediatric genetics.
+Patients gave Dr. Pauker an average rating of 4.0 stars out of 5.
+She is especially interested in marfan syndrome.
+Her hospital/clinic affiliations include Harvard Vanguard Medical Associates, Beth Israel Deaconess Medical Center (BIDMC), and Massachusetts General Hospital.
+Neighborhood Health Plan, Blue Cross/Blue Shield, and Cigna are among the insurance carriers that Dr. Pauker accepts.
+New patients are welcome to contact her office for an appointment.
+Dr. Pauker attended medical school at Tufts University School of Medicine.
+She completed her residency training at Massachusetts General Hospital.
+Distinctions awarded to Dr. Pauker include: Jonas Salk Memorial Award; March Of Dimes; Emmy Award; National Academy Of Arts And Sciences; and Franklin D Roosevelt Award; March Of Dimes.
+Dr. Pauker (or staff) speaks Sign Language.
 She also offers interpreting services for her patients.
-Dr. Pauker is affiliated with Harvard Vanguard Medical Associates, Beth Israel Deaconess Medical Center (BIDMC), and Massachusetts General Hospital.
-New patients are welcome to contact her office for an appointment.

 Clinical interests: Teaching, Marfan Syndrome

-Dr. Jane O'Brien's specialty is pediatric genetics.
+Dr. Jane O'Brien works as a pediatric geneticist in Brighton, MA and Boston, MA.
 In her practice, Dr. O'Brien focuses on genetic disorders and autism.
-She is professionally affiliated with Boston Children's Hospital and Children's Hospital Boston.
-She is an in-network provider for Cigna, Aetna, Medicaid, and more.
-Dr. O'Brien's practice is open to new patients.
-She graduated from Tufts University School of Medicine and then she performed her residency at Tufts Medical Center.
-Awards and/or distinctions she has received include Pediatric Resident Teaching Award, 1991 Boston and Medical Center..
+She is affiliated with Boston Children's Hospital and Children's Hospital Boston.
+She is in-network for Cigna, Aetna, and Medicaid, in addition to other insurance carriers.
+She welcomes new patients.
+After completing medical school at Tufts University School of Medicine, Dr. O'Brien performed her residency at Tufts Medical Center.
+Her distinctions include: Pediatric Resident Teaching Award, 1991 Boston and Medical Center..
 She offers interpreting services for her patients.

 Clinical interests: Genetic Disorders, Autism Spectrum Disorders, Autism